Many students spend all their time leading up to exams creating beautiful sets of notes.

 To sum up

-You need to trust me when I say if you take this approach (i.e. doing practice exams) that you’ll do better than the student who spent all their time making beautiful sets of notes.
+If you take this approach (i.e., doing past papers), you’ll do better than the student who spent all their time making beautiful sets of notes.